Brandy Saturley

-Brandy Saturley (born 1972) is a Canadian visual artist.
+Brandy Saturley (born 1972) is a 21st-century Canadian visual artist best known for her figurative paintings depicting aspects of Canadian culture.

 Early life and education

 Saturley was born in Victoria, British Columbia in 1972.
 She was raised on a hobby farm in a fishing community in Sooke, Vancouver Island.
 She is of Ukrainian, Cornish, and Canadian (Vancouver Island) descent.
 Her mother was a mixed media artist, and her grandmother was a painter.

-Saturley completed her studies in visual culture at Emily Carr University of Art and Design, and later studied contemporary art practices at the Royal College of Art in London, England.
+Saturley studied visual culture at Emily Carr University of Art and Design, and contemporary art practices at the Royal College of Art in London, England.
 Saturley is also a graduate of the Victoria Motion Picture School, where she earned a degree in cinema.

 Career

-Saturley began her career as a visual artist in the mid-1990s, transitioning to full-time work in this field in the early 2000s.
-Her first public gallery exhibition, Iconic Canuck, was the subject of a short documentary film directed and produced by Randy Frykas in 2020, titled The Iconic Canuck.
+Saturley began her career as a visual artist in the mid-1990s and transitioned to full-time work in the early 2000s.
+Her first public gallery exhibition, Iconic Canuck, was the subject of the 2020 documentary The Iconic Canuck, directed and produced by Randy Frykas.

-Saturley began her art series Canadianisms in 2011.
-Over the next five years, she explored various Canadian locales and uncovered their hidden secrets.
-These explorations were later reflected in her work, showcasing her observations and interpretations of Canadian culture and landscapes.
-The series, titled Canadianisms: A Half Decade Inspired by Canada, was exhibited in 2017 in a touring exhibition with public galleries in Alberta, Canada.
+In 2011, Saturley began her art series Canadianisms.
+Over the next five years, she explored Canadian culture and landscapes through travels across the country.
+The resulting exhibition, Canadianisms: A Half Decade Inspired by Canada, toured public galleries in Alberta in 2017.

 In 2012, her artwork, Goalie's Mask, was added to the hockey gallery at the Canadian Sports Hall of Fame in Calgary.
-The artwork features Ken Dryden's hockey mask set against a backdrop of the Canadian flag.
-Later, it was shortlisted for the Canadian Olympic Committee's trophy for Sport and Art in 2014.
+The painting features Ken Dryden's hockey mask set against a backdrop of the Canadian flag.
+It was later shortlisted for the Canadian Olympic Committee's trophy for Sport and Art in 2014.

-In 2014, Saturley started the People of Canada Portrait Project, an online exhibition that includes 20 portraits.
-The project was officially launched in 2020 amidst the COVID-19 pandemic.
+In 2014, Saturley launched the People of Canada Portrait Project, an online exhibition featuring 20 portraits.
+The project was officially launched in 2020 during the COVID-19 pandemic.

-In 2023, Saturley was part of the Judging Panel for the 2023 Canada International Art Competition, funded by the Government of Canada.
+In 2023, Saturley served on the judging panel for the 2023 Canada International Art Competition, funded by the Government of Canada.

+In 2025, Saturley published the 112-page artist monograph Painting Canada, which is held in the National Gallery of Canada Library and Archives.
+That same year, she participated in Winteractive 2025, an outdoor art exhibition in downtown Boston.

+Saturley also collaborated with the Canadian rock band The Tragically Hip on the painting Gift Shop, which was used for a poster and limited-edition print series.